Aaron Peirsol

 Aaron Wells Peirsol (born July 23, 1983) is an American former competition swimmer and backstroke specialist who swam for the University of Texas and is a former world champion and world record-holder.
 He is a three-time Olympian and seven-time Olympic medalist with five gold, and two silver medals.
-Individually, he has held the world record in the 200-meter backstroke event (long course).
+Individually, he has held the world record in the 100-meter backstroke event and is the current record holder in the 200-meter backstroke (long course).
 In his long career, Peirsol captured a total of thirty-six medals in major international competition: twenty-nine gold, six silver, and one bronze spanning the Olympics, the World, Pan American, and the Pan Pacific Championships.

 Early life and swimming

 Peirsol was born July 23, 1983 in Newport Beach, a suburb of Irvine, California, the son of Scott and Wella Peirsol.
 His younger sister, Hayley, was also a competitive swimmer.
 In 2003, Peirsol and his sister became the first sibling duo to medal at the same FINA World Championships.
 He attended Irvine's Venado Middle School, and was a 2002 graduate of Newport Harbor High School in Newport Beach, California.
 He began swim training at the age of five, eventually competing at the nearby Newport-Costa Mesa YMCA where he came under the direction of Coach Stacy Zapolski.
 Zapolski was a four-year competitor for Pepperdine University's women's swim team where she specialized in backstroke, and from 1991-1992 coached Peirsol, likely improving his backstroke technique.
 By eight, he participated in a competitive summer swim league that included water polo with Coach Ted Bandaruk in Corona del Mar.
 Bandaruk, who was a Professor at Orange Coast College, where Dave Salo would coach, was aquatics director and coached a large age-group swim team currently known as the Harbor View Swim Team Dolphins at the Harbor View Community Association, from 1978-2014.